ianling/mumpy/docs/guide/usage.rst

         victim = mumpy_instance.get_user_by_id(raw_message.session)
         print(f"{kicker.name} kicked {victim.name} from the server!")

-    my_mumpy.add_event_handler(MumpyEvent.USER_KICKED, kick_event_handler)
+    my_mumpy.add_event_handler(EventType.USER_KICKED, kick_event_handler)

 Many parts of Mumpy operate asynchronously, so many of the functions do not return values themselves.
 For example, when you call the :py:meth:`~mumpy.mumpy.Mumpy.update_user_stats` method, a request for the user's stats is sent to the server.
-The server will eventually (usually within milliseconds) respond, which will trigger the :py:const:`~mumpy.constants.MumpyEvent.USER_STATS_UPDATED` event, where you can handle the values that the server sent back to us.
+The server will eventually (usually within milliseconds) respond, which will trigger the :py:const:`~mumpy.constants.EventType.USER_STATS_UPDATED` event, where you can handle the values that the server sent back to us.

 A (non-exhaustive) list of events you might see fired is included in each function's documentation in the :ref:`api_reference` section.
 If you would like a log all the events Mumpy is firing in real time, enable DEBUG logging output.
 See the :ref:`logging` section below for more details.